TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-Elements with static positioning:
+### Key Features:

-- Are positioned according to the normal document flow
+- Elements stay in the normal document flow
-- Ignore top, right, bottom, left, and z-index properties
-- Cannot be moved or overlapped with other elements
+- Ignoring `top`, `right`, `bottom`, `left`, and `z-index`
+- No fancy movements or overlaps – it just sits there

+---

-## Relative Positioning
+## Relative Positioning: A Little Nudge

-Relative positioning positions an element relative to its normal position.
+Relative positioning lets you shift an element _slightly_ from its original spot.
+It still takes up space in the document, but you can move it around without affecting other elements.

 ```css
 .element {